 Seepage of water through dams is quite common as almost all dams have some kind of seepage issue.
 This is due to the fact that reserved or retained water often seeps by the dam and its foundations.

-Seepage monitoring is quite critical for safety of dam, because over time, if not properly channeled, seepage can become a serious threat.
+Seepage monitoring is quite critical for the safety of the dam, because over time, if not properly channeled, seepage can become a serious threat.

 While analyzing the structural behavior of a dam, the quantity of seepage, the seepage path, and the velocity of seepage water are vital.

 The first way is that the drain water is directed through a pipe with an open end.
 In the latter, the drain water is directed through a constructed channel with an overhang and a vertical drop.
-The calibrated catch container is then placed in position to catch the water and the time required to do so is measured with a stop watch.
-The catch container should preferably be made of stainless steel or some suitable plastic material which does not corrode easily.
+The calibrated catch container is then placed in a position to catch the water and the time required to do so is measured with a stopwatch.
+The catch container should preferably be made of stainless steel or some suitable plastic material that does not corrode easily.

-The seepage water is collected in drain trench or toe drain, is discharged into the downstream of the dam via an open channel/pipe.
-In such a case, quanitity of flow is determined by measuring the velocity of water.
+The seepage water is collected in a drain trench or toe drain and is discharged downstream of the dam via an open channel/pipe.
+In such a case, the quantity of flow is determined by measuring the velocity of the water.
 The thought leader, Encardio Rite, provides ultrasonic flow meters for monitoring the water flow/seepage.

 The world leader, Encardio Rite, provides Model ESM-10 weir.
 Different shapes and sizes are available based on the client’s needs.
 The readings and measurements can be collected manually, via staff gauge or fixed stainless steel scale, or through the digital seepage monitoring system.